wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Surely there is a difference between the living and the dead.
 You speak of the living as dead and of the dead as living.

 **M:**&ensp;Why do you fret at one man dying and care little for the millions dying every day?
 Entire universes are imploding and exploding every moment — am I to cry over them?
-One thing is quite clear to me: all that is, lives and moves and has its being in consciousness, and I am in and beyond that consciousness.
+One thing is quite clear to me: all that is, lives and moves and has its beïng in consciousness, and I am in and beyond that consciousness.
 I am in it as the witness.
-I am beyond it as Being.
+I am beyond it as Beïng.

 **Q:**&ensp;Surely, you care when your child is ill, don’t you?